jwshartle/S3T2TM2/Design Doc.md

 **_Preconditions:_**

--   Task name must already exist in database
+Task name must already exist in database
--   User must be admin, or original task creator
+User must be admin, or original task creator

 **_Postconditions:_**

--   Task table values should be updated in database
--   Project table values should be updated in database
--   Group Board of all participating users should be updated
+Task table values should be updated in database Project table values should be updated in database Group Board of all participating users should be updated

 **_Flow of events:_**

-- Admin/User presses ‘Close Task’ on task card
+→Admin/User presses ‘Close Task’ on task card
-- System opens ‘Close Task’ warning message in GUI window
+←System opens ‘Close Task’ warning message in GUI window →Admin/User confirms
-- Admin/User confirms
-- Ask tables updated in database
+←Ask tables updated in database
-- Project tables updated in database
+←Project tables updated in database
-- Closed task moved to ‘Completed Task’ bin in project stack
-- System displays updated project stack in Group Board view of GUI
+←Closed task moved to ‘Completed Task’ bin in project stack ←System displays updated project stack in Group Board view of GUI